Compositional Generalization from Learned Skills via CoT Training: A Theoretical and Structural Analysis for Reasoning: More Experience Results

 (1) In the normal run, we capture the model's hidden state activations for a regular input $(e_1,r_1,r_2)/(e_1,r_1,r_2,e_2)$.
 Notably, as the model maintains perfect training accuracy throughout the CoT training process, the final prediction invariably aligns with the ground truth\footnote{For simplicity, when we refer to a state as a token, we are indicating the top-ranked token of that state as determined by the logit lens.} —— bridge entity $e_2$ for the first-hop stage and tail entity $e_3$ for the second-hop stage.

-(2) During the perturbed run\footnote{ For the perturbation, prior work has explored adding noise to the input \citep{meng2022locating} and replacing key tokens with semantically close ones \citep{vig2020investigating,feng2024binding}.
+(2) During the perturbed run\footnote{ For the perturbation, studies have explored adding noise to the input \citep{meng2022locating} and replacing key tokens with semantically close ones \citep{vig2020investigating,feng2024binding}.
 We adopt token replacement which avoids unnecessary distribution shifts \citep{zhang2024towards}.}, the model is given a slightly modified input that alters its prediction, and the hidden state activations are recorded once again.

 Specifically, for the hidden state of interest, we modify the input token at the corresponding position by substituting it with a random alternative of the same type (e.g., $r_1\rightarrow r_1^{'}$ ), which results in a different target prediction (e.g., $e_2\rightarrow e_2^{'},e_3\rightarrow e_3^{'}$ ).

 (3) Intervention.
 During the normal run, we intervene the activation of the state of interest by substituting it with its corresponding activation from the perturbed run.
 After completing the remaining computations, we check whether the target state (determined as the top-1 token via the logit lens) has changed.
 If perturbing a node does not alter the target state (top-1 token through the logit lens), we prune the node.